 - FITS files - this is a file standard widely used in astronomy to store images and tables.
 FITS files contain a headers with metadata with information about the data

 Metadata about the data and research software can be also recorded by creating dedicated README files.

 For datasets these are usually .txt documents with necessary information about the data, which are stored next to the data files.
 4TU.Research Data offers useful guidance on how to create README files.

 For research software, a README file can be created as part of a code repository like GitHub or GitLab.
 You can find a README file template here, which additionally complies with the TUD Research Software Policy.

 Some researchers, especially in the social sciences, create codebooks which explain the dataset and provide information such as codes (abbreviations or labels for categorical variables) used in the dataset, field and label descriptions.
 The Data Documentation Initiative provides useful guidance on how to create a codebook for your data.

 An electronic laboratory notebook (commonly known as an ELN or a digital lab notebook) is a software system designed for scientists to help you document and maintain reproducibility of your research and share information more easily.
 Electronic lab notebooks provide a text editor for writing notes in a way that replicates a paper notebook along with other functionalities such as spreadsheet tools for calculations and formatting of tables and graphs, protocol templates for documenting standard procedures, laboratory inventories for documenting samples, reagents and apparatus and collaboration tools for sharing experimental information.
 TU Delft has a subscription to two electronic lab notebook tools: eLABJournal and RSpace.

-Discover metadata in data repositories
+Findable metadata in data repositories

 Disciplinary metadata standards